Cognitio-Learning/home/public/content/md/day1.md

 </div>

 # Day 1 Intro to Python for AI
-Day 1 covers the basics of Python.
+Day 1 covers the basics of Python including data types, conditional statements, and loops.

 ## Printing
 The basics of any programming language include learning how to print something to your console.
 In Python, you accomplish this by running `print('Hello World')`.